 MAM protects an organization's data within an application.
 With MAM without enrollment (MAM-WE), a work or school-related app that contains sensitive data can be managed on almost any device, including personal devices in bring-your-own-device (BYOD) scenarios.
-Many productivity apps, such as the Microsoft Office apps, are able to be managed by Intune MAM.
+Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
 See the official list of Intune-managed apps available for public use.

 What device configurations does MAM support?

 Intune MDM + MAM: IT administrators can only manage apps using MAM and app protection policies on devices that are enrolled with Intune mobile device management (MDM).
 To manage apps using MDM + MAM, customers should use the Intune console in the Azure portal at https://portal.azure.com.